iappyx/Instrumenta/INSTALL.md

 5. Try opening `InstrumentaInstaller` again.

 If you don't want to allow this, the `InstrumentaInstaller.dmg` also contains a folder called `Files for manual installation`, which has all the files needed for a [manual installation](#manual-installation).

+#### Uninstall
+You can uninstall Instrumenta by running the installer again.
+The installer includes a built-in uninstallation option.